 Other Steps to Take

 Just because the employer and the EEOC takes action doesn’t mean the result will be as you’ve desired.
 For example, sometimes there is a lack of sufficient evidence to prove fault, thus disallowing the EEOC to deem the hostile environment as illegal.
 If this is the case, you can hire your own lawyer to handle the situation.
 This way not only are you taking matters into your own hands, but this way you can feel like you’ve done everything possible to state your case.
 Hiring a lawyer is an essential step to claiming harassment in the workplace, especially when fault of legality is not assumed throughout investigations.

 If you or someone you know is struggling with workplace harassment or a hostile workplace environment, there is more you can do.
 Instead of ignoring the issue at hand, standing up for yourself can make a huge difference.
 Everybody deserves happiness, comfort, and stability in their lives.
 If you’re ready to take action against your hostile work environment, the Cimino Law Firm is here to help.
 We can discuss a course of action and help you through the legal process.
 Be sure to contact us today in order to find justice in your job.

 Our experienced Rochester employment attorney proudly serve clients throughout Rochester, Webster, Monroe County and surrounding areas.
-Schedule a free consultation today.
+Schedule a confidential consultation today.